 The bankruptcy court may dismiss the chapter 9 case for cause, including unreasonable delay by the debtor or denial of confirmation of a plan of adjustment.
-Conversely, the case may be voluntarily dismissed by the municipality, as the bankruptcy judge cannot force it to remain in bankruptcy against its will due to Tenth Amendment considerations.
-Thus, if the municipality and its key creditors (such as indenture trustees, major vendors and unions) reach agreements during the case and such agreements are binding on the parties under applicable nonbankruptcy law, the municipality can and should dismiss the case not only because confirming a plan of adjustment is no longer necessary, and also because there is no need to incur the significant cost and delay of drafting, confirming and consummating a plan of adjustment.
+Conversely, the case may be voluntarily dismissed by the municipality at any time, as the bankruptcy judge cannot force it to remain in bankruptcy against its will due to Tenth Amendment considerations.
+Thus, if the municipality and its key creditors (such as indenture trustees, major vendors and unions) reach agreements during the case and such agreements are binding on the parties under applicable nonbankruptcy law, the municipality can and should dismiss the case not only because confirming a plan of adjustment is no longer necessary, but also because there is no need to incur the significant cost and delay of drafting, confirming and consummating a plan of adjustment and related pleadings.